Rainyan/nt-hammer-bootstrap/README.md

 ## Contributing

 ### Bug reports
-If you have questions or run into problems, [bug reports](https://github.com/Rainyan/nt-hammer-bootstrap/issues) are welcome!
+If you have questions/feature requests, or run into problems, [bug reports](https://github.com/Rainyan/nt-hammer-bootstrap/issues) are welcome!

 ### For developers